Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Why I Love Jiaoxi So Much

 Among Jiaoxi’s many spas, you’ll find two of my favorite in Taiwan (I’ll get to that below), not to mention Jiaoxi Hot Spring Park, where you can soak your feet in hot spring water while enjoying locally produced craft beer.
-Add to that a few awesome and quirky dining options and some excellent waterfalls and hiking trails just out of town, and you having the makings for an all-around awesome day trip from Taipei.
+Add to that a few awesome and quirky local food options and some excellent waterfalls and hiking trails just out of town, and you having the makings for an all-around awesome day trip from Taipei.

 Getting from Taipei to Jiaoxi